-- As the event nears, send sponsors privileged information that can help them achieve their goals.
-This can include the floor plan of the event created in Venue Mapper by Social Tables, the attendee list, or the run of show.
-This kind of information is safe in the hands of your sponsors.
-It will make them feel included and appreciated, and more importantly, it will drive their sponsorship’s value.
+As the event nears, send sponsors privileged information that can help them achieve their goals.
+This can include the floor plan of the event created in event diagramming software by Social Tables, the attendee list, or the run of

 4. Offer sponsors a unique follow-up opportunity after their event.

 The number one reason organizations sponsor events is to reach their prime audience.
 This is why following up with the event’s attendees is critical for many sponsors and giving them the opportunity to do so can go maximize their ROI.

 Here are some ways you can automate this process for them:

 - Share an opt-in list of attendees that contains rich profile data with sponsors